lukaszkups/lukaszkups.net/contents/notes--list/list/2021-11-08-how-to-learn-stuff-quickly.md

 No matter how weird this might sound, changing my attitude towards the materials that I need to learn was a game changer.

 Yes, I was just faking my interest into some stuff that seemed totally boring for me and that helped me learn it a lot faster.

+How to do it?
+Imagine that moment when you read some random article and you've just think: *hey, that's interesting!* - just try to mimic that feeling in your head while learning hated material.

 I really regret that I've found this *lifehack* at a pretty late stage of my education (during Master Thesis basically) but I'm already trying to pass this knowledge to my kids 🙂.